qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ..........

 ``Input point layer`` [vector: point]
-  Input point vector layer
+  Input point vector layer.

 ``Input unique ID field`` [tablefield: any]
   Define the field of the input layer with unique ID that will be copied in the output attribute table.

 ``Target point layer`` [vector: point]
-  Destination point vector layer
+  Destination point vector layer.

 ``Target unique ID field`` [tablefield: any]
   Define the field of the target layer with unique ID that will be copied in the